hyperledger/firefly-fir/text/0001-transaction-rework.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 A FireFly `Transaction` is a fundamental unit of work in the system.
-It is first of all a container for:
+It is first of all a container that can tie together:
 - One or more related `Operations`, which may trigger work via on- or off-chain plugins
 - Zero or more `BlockchainEvents`, which record blockchain feedback
 - Any new FireFly object that is generated as a result of the work, such as a `Batch` or `TokenTransfer`